pitchmuc/aepp/docs/fieldGroupManager.md

 * array : OPTIONAL : Boolean.
 If the element to create is an array.
 False by default.
 * enumValues : OPTIONAL : If your field is an enum, provid a dictionary of value and display name, such as : {'value':'display'}
 * enumType: OPTIONAL: If your field is an enum, indicates whether it is an enum (True) or suggested values (False)\
-possible kwargs:
+* ref : OPTIONAL : If you have selected "dataType" as your `datatype`, you should use this parameter to pass the reference. possible kwargs:
 * defaultPath : Define which path to take by default for adding new field on tenant.
 Default "property", possible alternative : "customFields"
 * description : if you want to add a description on your field

 ### removeField
 Remove a field from the definition based on the path provided.\